 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID) and Scheme Particulars before making an investment decision.
-The fund invests in smaller companies, which can be less liquid than investments in larger companies and can have fewer resources than larger companies to cope with unexpected adverse events.
-As such price fluctuations may have a greater impact on the fund.
-In difficult market conditions, reduced liquidity in markets may make it harder for the manager to sell assets at the quoted price.
+The fund can invest up to 20% of the portfolio in bonds which are not rated by a credit rating agency.
+While such bonds may offer a higher income, the interest paid on them and their capital value is at greater risk of not being repaid, particularly during periods of changing market conditions.
+In difficult market conditions, reduced liquidity in bond markets may make it harder for the manager to sell assets at the quoted price.
 This could have a negative impact on the value of your investment.
+The fund manager may use derivatives, which carries additional risks and may result in large fluctuations in the value of the fund.
+There is also a risk that counterparties to derivatives may become insolvent, which may cause losses to the fund.
+In extreme market conditions, certain assets may become hard to sell in a timely manner or at a fair price.
+This could affect the Fund's ability to meet investors' redemption requests upon demand.
 The KIID, SID and Scheme Particulars are available from Jupiter on request.
 This fund can invest more than 35% of its value in securities issued or guaranteed by an EEA state.
 For definitions please see the glossary of this factsheet or at www.jupiteram.com.